 More often than not, dog treats are made with poor ingredients that lack nutrient value.
 That's a double whammy!
 Extra calories and very few nutrients.
 If you have an overweight dog, or one who has health problems, you might want to stop for a moment and think about this.

-There is very likely a grocery store not too far from your home.
-At the grocery store you can easily find these perfect healthy dog treat ingredients.
-These are simply whole foods which are very economical.
-Even if you are a kibble feeder, you can incorporate some of these healthy dog treats into your dog's daily food intake without fear.
+There is very likely a grocery store not too far from your home, right?
+At the grocery store you can easily find these perfect, healthy dog treat ingredients.
+Simple whole foods which are very economical.
+Even if you are a kibble feeder, you can add some of these healthy dog treats into your dog's daily food intake without fear.
 They are...